emanuelepaiano/espresso-portal/README.md

 NOTE: This captive portal actually works, but it's under development.
 There isn't a database backend yet.
 I'm coding a jquery-mobile backend for administrate database.

-##WARNING: Some countries' laws, require a logging data for guests activities from wifi hotspots.
-This tool does not collect any data or logs, so use it at your risk, I'm not responsible!

 ###FEATURES
 - Mac address authentication for free limited-time wifi access;
 - Registered users authentication (support limited time login from single mac address only);